AceMetrix/npm-license/README.md

 {
   unknown: false,          // Boolean: generate only a list of unknown licenses
   start: '.',              // String: path to start the dependency checks
-  depth: null,             // Number: how deep to recurse through the dependencies
+  depth: 1,             // Number: how deep to recurse through the dependencies
   include: 'dependencies'  // String | Array | 'all': recurse through various types of dependencies (https://npmjs.org/doc/json.html)
 }
 ```